Guide to spinal arthritis

 - A weakened immune system

-Symptoms of spinal arthritis include neck and back pain, numbness, loss of motion, swollen joints and a crunching feeling of bone rubbing against bone.
-These symptoms are similar to symptoms of other back problems, so it can be difficult to accurately diagnose spinal arthritis.
-A physician uses a blood test, MRI, X-ray or CT scan to properly diagnose the condition.
+Spinal arthritis symptoms include neck and back pain, numbness, loss of motion, swollen joints and bone-on-bone contact.
+These symptoms are similar to symptoms of other back problems, so it can be difficult to accurately detect spinal arthritis.
+A doctor uses a blood test, MRI, X-ray or CT scan to properly diagnose the condition.

 Spinal arthritis treatment options are widespread and vary depending on the severity of the condition.
-In general, a physician begins with a conservative treatment plan such as exercise, rest or hot and cold therapy.
-In more severe cases, spinal arthritis treatment may include prescription medication, physical therapy, chiropractic care or spinal injections.
+In general, a doctor begins with a conservative treatment plan such as low-impact exercise, intermittent periods of rest or hot and cold therapy.
+In more severe cases, spinal arthritis treatment may include pain medication, physical therapy, chiropractic care or epidural injections.
 Surgery is only required after the patient has exhausted other treatment options for several weeks or months without success.